Medical Device Corrosion Testing per ASTM F2129

-A typical multiport electrochemical test cell is shown on the right.
+A typical multiport electrochemical test cell is used for testing.
 It has inflow/outflow ports for the nitrogen gas and heated water circulation, ports for the reference, graphite counter and working/sample electrodes, and an inner chamber for the saline bath.

 Additional components include: potentiostat, computer, pH meter, nitrogen tank, water pump, conductive epoxy with UV lamp and mask for curing, and stainless steel wire for sample attachment.
 Reagents such as phosphate buffered saline are used for the bath, and isopropyl alcohol and type II reagent grade water for sample rinsing.
 Optical and electron scanning microscopes are used for pre- and post-test inspections.

-Table 1 provides a brief terminology summary; for further details consult the ASTM F2129-17b standard.
+Table 1 provides a brief terminology summary; for further details consult the ASTM F2129 standard.

 Samples are prepared for testing and thoroughly inspected.
+Any preconditioning should be performed as it can impact the behavior of the implants.
 Conductive epoxy is used as the interface to the sample (specimen holders vary depending on the device type), connected to a potentiostat through a wire, and resistance is checked to ensure good connection.
 The test cell is filled with saline (minimum of 500 mL, typically 1L), heated to the target temperature, and nitrogen gas flow at 150 mL/min is initiated.
 Nitrogen gas flow is used to deaerate the solution and lower dissolved oxygen concentration to decrease the potential at which oxidation and reduction currents are equal.

 Temperature, pH, and nitrogen gas flow time (30 min minimum) are recorded, then the device is rinsed and inserted in the test cell with the wire.
 Saline is added into the reference electrode holder, and the electrode is inserted at 5mm or less from the sample, but not in contact with the sample.
 The nitrogen purge is continued throughout the test.
 The open circuit test is initiated, and Er is recorded after 1 hour.
 Then, the cyclic polarization test is initiated at a 1 mV/s scan rate by setting Ei and Ef to Er.
 The cyclic polarization is closely monitored; if a current density increase larger than two decades occurs, voltage is reversed.